Joy-Amorin/curso-completo-de-Python-3-de-la-A-a-la-Z/tuples_exercises/more_exercises/README.md

 in a tuple and displays the tuple and the total number of characters entered.
 HINT: To store the elements one at a time you will have to use a non-tuple data type and then transform it to a tuple. and then transform it to a tuple.

+7- Prompt the user for two integers on the keyboard.
+Make sure that the first one is greater than or equal to the second one.
+Perform the integer division and store in a tuple the dividend, the divisor, the quotient and the remainder of the performed integer division and show the user the result on the screen.

+8- Prompts the user for numbers between 0 and 360.
+For each number, create a tuple where the first entry is that number and the second entry is the corresponding angular measure in radians.